dechamps/FlexASIO/CONFIGURATION.md

 If the option is set to the empty string (`""`), no device will be used; that is, the input or output side of the stream will be disabled, and all other options in the section will be ignored.
-Note that making your ASIO Host Application unselect all input channels or all output channels will achieve the same result.
+Making your ASIO Host Application unselect all input channels or all output channels will achieve the same result.

+**Note:** using both input and output devices (full duplex mode) puts additional constraints on the [backend][BACKENDS] due to the need to synchronize buffer delivery.
+It makes discontinuities (glitches) more likely and increases the lowest achievable latency.
+It is recommended to only use a single device (half duplex mode) if possible.

 Example: